 Social Media Marketing

 You might ask what the roles of the departments inside the agency are.
-So, for example, let’s take social media marketing for example.
+So, for example, let’s take social media marketing as an example.
 And let’s say you own a restaurant.
-An agency that has in-house photo and videographers will come out to your restaurant and take photos of all your food, the environment and the general culture of your business.
+An agency that has in-house photographers and videographers will come out to your restaurant and take photos of all your food, the environment, and the general culture of your business.
 They will also create videos that can inspire others who watch them to take action and check out your business, in the future.

-They bring their photos and videos back at the office, edit them and pass them down to the social media department, whose responsibilities are to build your social presences, effectively.
-They take the images and start sharing them on your Facebook, LinkedIn, Google My Business, Instagram and Twitter, in order to gain more exposure by targeting locals to ultimately visit your restaurant.
+They bring their photos and videos back to the office, edit them, and pass them down to the social media department, whose responsibilities are to build your social media presence effectively.
+They take the images and start sharing them on your Facebook, LinkedIn, Google My Business, Instagram, and Twitter, in order to gain more exposure by targeting locals to ultimately visit your restaurant.